-- Meet the procedural deadlines adopted by the IUB in a procedural schedule.
+- meet the procedural deadlines adopted by the IUB in a procedural schedule, and

 III.
 Appearance at hearing

 A party is allowed to offer additional evidence in the form of hearing exhibits.
 Admission of hearing exhibits is at the discretion of the IUB.
-Hearing exhibits are required to be filed in the IUB electronic filing system following the hearing.
+Hearing exhibits are required to be filed in the IUB's electronic filing system (EFS) following the hearing.

 IV.
 Post-hearing participation

-V. How to file comments or objections in a docket without appearing as a pro se litigant (party)
+V. Filing comments or objections in a docket without appearing as a pro se litigant

-The IUB welcomes comments or objections on proceedings that come before the Board.
-Written comments may be filed using the IUB's online open docket comment form and will be placed into the specific docket in the IUB's electronic filing system (EFS).
+The IUB welcomes comments, objections, or letters of support on proceedings that come before the Board.
+File written comments using the IUB's online open docket comment form.
+These comments will become part of the record in the docket.

 Direct questions about IUB procedures or filing in the electronic filing system to ITsupport@iub.iowa.gov or 515-725-7300.